Plutonium: Compounds and chemistry

+Preparation of plutonium(VIII) compounds such as the volatile tetroxide PuO_{4} has also been claimed, but their existence remains disputed.

 Metallic plutonium is produced by reacting plutonium tetrafluoride with barium, calcium or lithium at 1200 °C. Metallic plutonium is attacked by acids, oxygen, and steam but not by alkalis and dissolves easily in concentrated hydrochloric, hydroiodic and perchloric acids.
 Molten metal must be kept in a vacuum or an inert atmosphere to avoid reaction with air.
 At 135 °C the metal will ignite in air and will explode if placed in carbon tetrachloride.

 Plutonium is a reactive metal.
 In moist air or moist argon, the metal oxidizes rapidly, producing a mixture of oxides and hydrides.
 If the metal is exposed long enough to a limited amount of water vapor, a powdery surface coating of PuO2 is formed.
 Also formed is plutonium hydride but an excess of water vapor forms only PuO2.

 Plutonium shows enormous, and reversible, reaction rates with pure hydrogen, forming plutonium hydride.
 It also reacts readily with oxygen, forming PuO and PuO2 as well as intermediate oxides; plutonium oxide fills 40% more volume than plutonium metal.
 The metal reacts with the halogens, giving rise to compounds with the general formula PuX3 where X can be F, Cl, Br or I and PuF4 is also seen.
 The following oxyhalides are observed: PuOCl, PuOBr and PuOI.
 It will react with carbon to form PuC, nitrogen to form PuN and silicon to form PuSi2.

 The organometallic chemistry of plutonium complexes is typical for organoactinide species; a characteristic example of an organoplutonium compound is plutonocene.
 Computational chemistry methods indicate an enhanced covalent character in the plutonium-ligand bonding.